 Segmenting your customers also allows you to make more informed decisions when growing into specific markets.
 Do you have a certain demographic of people that is most likely to spend money on a product?
 You can start a campaign that targets this group.

 On the other hand, are you spending a hefty amount of marketing dollars on a group of people that simply isn’t likely to spend much money on your products?
 It’s probably time to reassess your strategy.
 When you know your customers’ behaviors, you can adjust your marketing strategy as you grow into new markets.

 You can improve customer retention

 Retaining customers means facilitating an ongoing relationship with them.
 With more data, you can stay connected to your customers in a more helpful way.
 For example, if somebody just bought hiking boots on your site, you can follow-up with an email about hiking socks you offer or great places to hike in their area.

-You can even use valuable customer data to fine tune the products that you offer.
+You can even use valuable customer data to create better product pages.
 As you build up a track record with your customers, they’ll be more likely to turn to you for their needs.
 Be sure to ask customers for feedback and take note of specific trends.
 This give and take is the key that will grow your business.

 Do you want to learn more about how segmentation can make your business more profitable?
 Schedule a consultation with us!